Negative Staining Lab Report Answers

 Introduction to Negative Staining

 Negative staining employs an acidic dye, such as nigrosin or India ink, that is repelled by the negatively charged bacterial cell wall.
 Instead of staining the bacteria directly, the dye stains the background, leaving the cells appearing as clear, unstained objects against a dark background.
 This technique is particularly useful for viewing delicate structures like bacterial capsules and observing the true size and shape of bacteria, as the cells are not subjected to the shrinkage that can occur with heat fixation in positive staining methods.
-The key advantage is the preservation of cell morphology, ensuring accurate observations.
+Day to day, the key advantage is the preservation of cell morphology, ensuring accurate observations.
 Understanding this principle is fundamental to accurately interpreting your lab results.

 Materials and Methods: A Step-by-Step Guide